Alcohol - the weight of evidence on health benefits

 Early studies show benefits from alcohol

 These studies found that wine (1, 11) and alcohol (2) were beneficial for heart disease.
 Those who drank one to two glasses of alcohol three to four times a week had a lower risk of heart attack.
-(3) As recently as 2009 a meta study (8) or review of the research over many years, concluded that long-term moderate, non-binge regular consumption of alcohol provides significant health and longevity benefits to older people, compared to those who don't drink alcohol.
+(3) As recently as 2009 a meta study (8) (a review of the research over many years) concluded that long-term moderate, non-binge regular consumption of alcohol provides significant health and longevity benefits to older people, compared to those who don't drink alcohol.
 The researchers suggest that moderate daily alcohol consumption promotes several anti-inflammatory processes.
 In particular, it protects against several harmful inflammation-inducing proteins in the brain.
 Other findings suggest that moderate drinking can boost cerebral blood flow by dilating vessels in the brain, protecting against cognitive decline including Alzheimer's disease.
 They suggest that these benefits accumulate over many years.

 There are other beneficial compounds in many alcoholic drinks.
 Grape wine contains an antioxidant and anti-inflammatory called resveratrol.
 It protects against heart disease (11), cancer and many other diseases.
 It comes from the stems, leaves and skins of grapes, and is significantly higher in red wine as opposed to white, because the fruit sits in the wine for a longer period.
-High quality wines have higher levels than cheap plonk.
+High quality wines have higher levels of resveratrol than cheap plonk.
 One or two glasses of red wine per day seem to provide good antioxidant protection.

 Other antioxidants are also found in wine and beer.
 Fermenting yeasts produce some antioxidants, as do the malt and hops used in beer.